 SEO Ranking Factor #1 – The Quality of the Content on Your Law Firm’s Website

-First and foremost, the content that you will be producing for your website, blogs, white papers, articles, etc., is the most important ranking factor.
+First and foremost, the content that you will be producing for your website, blogs, white papers, articles, etc., is the most important ranking factor, and it is the most important factor in whether an AI system trusts your content enough to cite it.

-To have a shot at ranking in pole position, your content has got to be the most comprehensive, authoritative, credible, and relevant content that matches the search user’s needs on the subject matter of their search.
+To have a shot at ranking well in traditional search, and at being surfaced by AI engines, your content has got to be the most comprehensive, authoritative, credible, and relevant content that matches the search user’s needs on the subject matter of their search.
+The bar for both is the same: be the most useful, trustworthy source on the topic.

 That means as you create content, you should be keeping your focus on your audience and their information needs for that content.
 Make sure that you are thoroughly answering all the questions they have on the topic.